 We encourage everyone to stay informed and to prioritize the safety of themselves and their communities.
-Unfortunately, there is significant misinformation spreading about the disease.
-However, two sources that can and should be trusted are the Center for Disease Control (CDC) and the World Health Organization (WHO).
+Two sources that can and should be trusted are the Center for Disease Control (CDC) and the World Health Organization (WHO).
 Both sources release the most up-to-date information on the disease, and both have developed a variety of resources regarding prevention and response.

 In this time of concern, let us join us in prayer:

 Merciful God, we know that your heart overflows with compassion for your whole creation.
 Pour out your Spirit on all people living with this illness, or who are living with anxiety about this illness, for which there is not yet a cure.
 Be with those who tend to the needs of the sick.
 Strengthen us all in body and spirit, console us when anxious, comfort us in grief and hearten us in discouragement.
 Help to remind us that you claim us as your own, and are with us wherever we go.
 Through Christ, our healer and Lord.
 Amen.

 This page will be updated as new information and resources become available.

 I have seen remarkable resilience and creativity on the part of our rostered ministers, many of whom have worked long and hard this week to transfer worship and meetings from face-to-face to virtual, digital format.
 Most of our congregations took my advice and transferred their in-person services last Sunday to a virtual format; almost all have done so for the Sunday just ahead.
 And now there is no choice for any of us.
 I am grateful for your cooperation with the public health authorities, as hard as it is to suspend our normal ways of “being church.”
 I know it is for the best, and I hope it will save lives—some of them ours.